grosshaus-dev/alone/do.md

   - [x] Interface for all interactive objects.
 - [x] Rename info panel to debug panel.
 - [x] Add ability to set attribute values in debug menu.
-- [ ] Beach spawner.
-  - [x] Basic spawner.
-  - [x] Way to keep eggs from rolling out of their nest.
-  - [x] Way to prevent multiple objects spawning on top of each other.
-  - [x] Chance not to spawn anything.
-  - [ ] Automatic re-spawning when change from high to low tide.
-  - [ ] Way to define an area to spawn in, so that I don't have to place every spawner manually.
-    - [ ] Can simply create a volume over the beach, spawning then line traces down and spawns if there's nothing in the way.
-- [ ] Create dune grass (interactive), yields grass.
 - [x] Create reeds (interactive), yields reed.
 - [x] Create non-interactive grass.
 - [x] Replace bindings for UI.